 Wildlife Rehabilitation Externships

 All applicants must be self-motivated individuals with a sincere interest in working with wildlife and the ability to enthusiastically work long hours.
 Attention to detail, punctuality, initiative and a strong desire to learn are required.
 Applicants must be at least 18 years old and have completed at least two years of college or have equivalent prior animal experience.
 A tetanus vaccine and an up-to-date COVID-19 vaccination is required.
 Pre-exposure rabies vaccination is strongly preferred, and if obtained, series must be completed prior to start date.
 Applicants who are unable or choose to not get a rabies vaccine will still be considered, but overall experience will be limited.

 Externs are supervised by permitted Certified Wildlife Rehabilitators and training includes both practical experience and didactic lectures and readings.
 Externs are required to complete a project related to wildlife rehabilitation prior to the completion of their externship.
-Options include researching a topic related to wildlife rehabilitation and presenting this information to staff through a written paper and brief oral project, or constructing an enrichment item for patients or an ambassador animal.
+Options include researching a topic of choice related to wildlife rehabilitation and presenting this information to staff through a written paper and brief oral presentation, or constructing an enrichment item for patients or an ambassador animal.
 For short-term externships, project options include the creation of a short video or written blog post highlighting wildlife rehabilitation.

 Externship positions are offered all year-round and each season offers a variety of species that require rehabilitation.
 Externs who start between January and May will spend a large amount of time hand-feeding healthy orphaned squirrels, opossums, cottontails, and raptors.
 In our busiest season from May to August, externs will concentrate on the labor-intense task of raising baby passerines as well as bottle-feeding and browsing for fawns.
 Fall is raptor season and externs who start between September and December will flight condition birds of prey in addition to raising orphaned mammals.
 Externs in every season will work with an assortment of injured reptiles, mammals, and birds in various stages of recovery from injury; they will also provide daily care to our reptile education ambassadors.